-Even after getting mugged and deciding I wasn’t going back to the beach, I had a quick trip to Fortaleza’s cultural pride, the Dragão do Mar, or Sea Dragon, where I always enjoy hanging around and just observe what they have planned for the day.
+Even after getting mugged and deciding I wasn’t going back to the beach, I had a quick trip to the cultural pride of Fortaleza in northern Brazil, the Dragão do Mar, or Sea Dragon, where I always enjoy hanging around and just observe what they have planned for the day.

 Dragão do Mar, in fact, just off shopping street Rua Monsenhor Tabosa, boasts something new every day.
 Sort of.